Travelling from Medellin to Salento? Awesome, Salento was our favorite place in Colombia and you’ll love it!

 While there are no direct flights from Medellin to Salento, you can catch a direct flight to the nearby towns of Armenia, Pereria and Manizales.

 Booking a cheap flight to Salento, transferring via Armenia, Pereria and Manizales is the easiest way to travel from Medellin.
 As the flight takes just 45 minutes, it’s also the quickest way to travel.
 You can easily do a day trip to Salento from Medellin and fly back the same evening (though we recommend spending a few days in one of Salento’s romantic hotels).
+Our tips, using Skyscanner to find cheap flights:

 You can fly to Salento from Medellin José María Córdova International Airport.
 You’ll arrive in Pereira (Aeropuerto Internacional Matecaña), Armenia (El Edén Int’l) or Manizales (La Nubia).
 Airline options include Easyfly, VivaAir and Avianca.